 requirements exist.
 It is easy to determine how much memory is used by en

-entity (object or variable) of type Type
+entity (object or variable) of type Type: the

-operator returns the number of bytes required by an Type
+sizeof operator returns the number of bytes required by an Type

 entity.
 Entities may of course dynamically allocate memory for their own use.